 To investigate the differences between accumulation capacity and transfer factor from soil to different mushroom species, 25 species were collected at 9 locations in south and central parts of Norway.
-Yearly sampling has been carried since 1988 and a total of 1283 samples analysed for $^{137}$ Cs.
+Yearly sampling has been carried since 1988 and a total of 1283 samples analysed for Cs.
 Entire, fresh fruit bodies were collected, homogenized and measured fresh weight.
 Each sample contained a mixture of fruit bodies of a single species collected within one area, enough to fill up a 200 ml box used for measurement.
-Levels of ground deposition of $^{137}$ Cs in Norway were taken from a nationwide sampling program carried out by National Institute of Radiation Hygiene in 1986 following the Chernobyl accident.
-The estimated ground deposition of $^{137}$ Cs in mushrooms were used to calculate the ratio between activity concentrations of $^{137}$ Cs in mushroom and ground deposition (transfer factor, TF).
+Levels of ground deposition of Cs in Norway were taken from a nationwide sampling program carried out by National Institute of Radiation Hygiene in 1986 following the Chernobyl accident.
+The estimated ground deposition of Cs (Bq m-2) and the corresponding activity concentrations of Cs in mushrooms were used to calculate the ratio between activity concentration in mushroom and ground deposition (transfer factor, TF).
 Both the mushroom and the soil data are decay corrected to 2004.